So your dog needs his teeth cleaned. The question is, how much will it cost?

 - Additional staff to administer the medication and monitor your dog during the procedure.

-A few of the other factors that will affect the cost of your dog’s tooth cleaning include:
+A few of the other factors that will affect the average cost of dog dental care include:

-If your dog is older, vet offices will often want to do blood work to evaluate your dog’s health and make sure that he or she can handle the anesthesia.
+If your dog is older, vet offices will often want to do blood work to evaluate your dog’s health and make sure that he won’t have a bad reaction to the anesthesia.
 This can cost an extra $100 or more.

-Many vets charge differently for pet dental cleaning based on the size of your dog, since larger dogs need more medication and anesthesia.
+Many vets base their dog tooth cleaning costs (in part) on the size of your dog, since larger dogs need more medication and anesthesia.
+It can also take more time to clean the teeth of a large dog when compared to a pint-sized pooch.

-In some cases of severe dental issues, your dog may need a tooth extraction (or several).
-Extractions can range from $50-$100 or more depending on the number of teeth that need to be removed and where the teeth are located (larger molar teeth will likely cost more).
+In some cases of severe dental issues, your dog may need a tooth extracted (in fact, he may even need several teeth extracted).
+Extractions can range from $50 to $100 or more depending on the number of teeth that need to be removed and where the teeth are located (molar teeth often cost more to extract).

 Some vet offices require a pre-dental exam, which can add an extra $50 or so to the process.
-Sometimes this is only done if they haven’t seen our dog before.
+This is usually only required for new canine patients, but some vets require it for all doggos.

 Pet Dental Cleaning Services: What Are Your Options?